Electroweak phase transitions in a $U(1)_D$ extension of the standard model with dimension-six operators: Gravitational waves and LHC signatures: Phase transitions

 There are no SFOEWPT-compatible parameter space points in the $M_{h_2}-\sin\theta$ plane in the degenerate ($M_{h_1} \sim M_{h_2}$) and zero-mixing limit ($\sin\theta \to 0$).
 Even though in this limit $(v,w)$ still remains the global minimum of the tree-level potential, the tree-level potential difference $\Delta V$ becomes independent of the singlet scalar VEV $w$ (see Equation~\ref{gmlimit}).
 Therefore, one can not minimize this difference further by increasing $w$ and consequently it does not help in lowering the critical temperature $T_c$.
 There are also no parameter space points consistent with SFOEWPT in the extreme right region of the plots in Figure~\ref{fig:sfoewpt_scan}, as it requires the value of $w$ to be greater than the cut-off scale $\Lambda$.

 In Table~\ref{tab:ptpoints}, we present few representative benchmark points $M_{h_2},\ \sin\theta$ and corresponding minimum values of singlet scalar VEV ($w$) which lead to $\phi_c/T_c \geq 0.8$ assuming the cut-off scale $\Lambda=1$ TeV.
-Figure~\ref{woverlambda} illustrates the dependency of $\phi_c/T_c$ on the ratio $\frac{w}{\Lambda}$ for various choices of $M_{h_2}$ and $\sin\theta$.
-This plot also suggests that the ratio $w/\Lambda$ instead of the absolute value of the cut-off scale is a relevant factor in the context of EWPT.
+Figure~\ref{woverlambda} illustrates the dependency of $\phi_c/T_c$ on the singlet scalar VEV $w$ for three different choices of the cut-off scale (800 GeV, 1 TeV, and 1.5 TeV).
+These plots also suggest that the ratio $w/\Lambda$ instead of the absolute value of the cut-off scale is a relevant factor in the context of EWPT.

 Finally, we conclude this section with the following remark.
 Even though we have considered only the dimension-six term of the form $|H|^2|\phi|^4$ a complete analysis in the context of the electroweak phase transition and its signatures at GW detectors and at the LHC requires a comprehensive study of all possible dimension-six operators allowed by the all possible symmetries of the theory.
 In principle, the UV theories that can potentially generate the above operator at low energy after integrating out heavy degrees of freedom can also give rise to other dimension-six operators, such as $|H|^4|\phi| ^2, |H|^6, |\phi|^6 $ with Wilson coefficients of the same order ($\sim \frac{1}{\Lambda^2}$) as above.
 For example, the inclusion of the operator $|H|^4|\phi| ^2$, in addition to the existing one, modifies Equations~\ref{lambdah}, \ref{lambdas}, \ref{lambdahs} (see Appendix) in the following way (assuming the Wilson coefficients to be of the same order)